 Since the Bogibeel Bridge is located in an earthquake zone, it is one of the first bridges to have welded steel-concrete beams/trusses construction which holds the ability to withstand an earthquake of magnitude up to 7 on the Richter Scale.

 The bridge is constructed as a two-lane rail track on the lower deck and the upper deck consists of three lanes.
 The bridge has been designed in such a way that it can easily transport army troops/tanks, and even fighter jet landings.

 Like any other structure, Bogibeel Bridge needed maintenance and monitoring work to ensure that everything was functioning as per the required level.

 The bridge features a total of 39 spans of 125 m each along with 2 end spans of 32.4 m each.
-Among these spans, one normal span and one end span on the North bank needed a load test to gauge the over range capacity of the bridge.
+Among these spans, one normal span and one end span on the North bank needed a load test to gauge the over-range capacity of the bridge.

-The load test was carried during the commissioning stage of the bridge, where instrumentation was required for the real-time monitoring of the load test.
+The load test was carried out during the commissioning stage of the bridge, where instrumentation was required for the real-time monitoring of the load test.
 Geotechnical instruments like Strain Gauges, displacement sensors, and thermocouples were employed for the testing of the strain developed at full load, and the variation of temperatures and displacement of the bearings of the bridge span.

 Encardio Rite was responsible for the complete monitoring task of the Bogibeel Bridge.